splunk/public-o11y-docs/apm/profiling/using-the-flamegraph.rst

 You can access the flame graph for your instrumented application or service in the following places:

+* Your Splunk APM service menu.
+* The Splunk APM landing page.

 To access the flame graph for your instrumented application or service in Splunk APM, select a service and then select the :guilabel:`AlwaysOn Profiling` section of the details panel.

 .. image:: /_images/apm/profiling/profiling-from-apm.png